MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-data-performance.md

 - *Database query caching*: Use this technique to cache the results of database queries to avoid running the same query multiple times.
 Database query caching is useful for complex and time-consuming database queries.
 When you cache the results of a query, subsequent requests for the same query return quickly.

-- *Content delivery network (CDN) caching*: Use this technique to cache web content on distributed network servers to reduce latency and improve content delivery.
-CDN caching is effective for static content, like images, CSS files, and JavaScript files.
-CDNs store copies of content in multiple locations worldwide, so users can access the content from a server that's near them geographically.
+- *Content delivery network caching*: Use this technique to cache web content on distributed network servers to reduce latency and improve content delivery.
+Content deliver network caching is effective for static content, like images, CSS files, and JavaScript files.
+Content delivery networks store copies of content in multiple locations worldwide, so users can access the content from a server that's near them geographically.

 **Use read replicas**.
 Many databases support multiple read replicas.
 Distribute read queries across replicas to minimize the demand on the write database.
 Read replicas can individually take a subset of traffic and potentially improve performance.

 When you have a workload with multiple data replicas that you expect to stay in sync, it's helpful to model this distributed system by using the PACELC theorem.
 The PACELC theorem helps you understand the latency versus constancy tradeoff choice in the nonpartitioned state of the system.
 Classifying workload can help you choose a database engine and data sync strategy that best addresses the system in a partitioned and nonpartitioned state.

-For more information, see the [CQRS pattern](/azure/architecture/patterns/cqrs).
+For more information, see [Command and Query Responsibility Segregation (CQRS) pattern](/azure/architecture/patterns/cqrs).

 **Use eventual consistency**.
 Eventual consistency is a consistency model.
 Over time, updates are propagated to replicas or nodes in a distributed workload.
 There might be temporary inconsistencies between replicas, but the workload eventually converges to a consistent state.